 $ realm list mydomain.local type: kerberos realm-name: MYDOMAIN.LOCAL domain-name: mydomain.local configured: kerberos-member server-software: active-directory client-software: sssd required-package: oddjob required-package: oddjob-mkhomedir required-package: sssd required-package: adcli required-package: samba-common login-formats: %U@mydomain.local login-policy: allow-realm-logins

 If you got this far, it means that you can now login to your server via SSH, using your AD credentials.
 Assuming you're using PuTTY, leave out the username and just SSH to the host.
-Your username should have the email@example.com, and your prompt will be ....firstname.lastname@example.org@hostname (yes, with TWO @s! )
+Your username should have the form email@example.com, and your prompt will be .... firstname.lastname@example.org@hostname (yes, with TWO @s! )

 And with that, you're all set to proceed to the next step, which is...